100Automations/Architecture/docs/Front-End/_includes/index.md

 As you can see from the index file this page is built using two components.
 The order in which we use our include statement is the order that these files are displayed on our page.

+## `toc.html`

+This file is located in the includes and belongs to the guide layuout.
+In read the markdown file that is being processed through jekyll we include toc.html

+`toc.html` captures the jekyll variables and creates an html nav item list.